 —The Word, Vol. 1.
 The Appearance and Work of God.
 Restoring the Normal Life of Man and Taking Him to a Wonderful Destination

-As My words are consummated, the kingdom is gradually formed on earth and man is gradually returned to normality, and thus there is established on earth the kingdom in My heart.
+As My words become complete, the kingdom is gradually formed on earth and man is gradually returned to normality, and thus there is established on earth the kingdom in My heart.
 In the kingdom, all the people of God recover the life of normal man.
 Gone is the frosty winter, replaced by a world of cities of spring, where spring lasts all year.
-No longer are people faced with the gloomy, miserable world of man, and no longer do they endure the cold chill of the world of man.
-People do not fight with each other, countries do not go to war against each other, no longer is there carnage and the blood that flows from carnage; all lands are filled with happiness, and everywhere teems with warmth between men.
+No longer are people exposed to the bleakness of the world of man, and no longer do they endure the cold chill of the world of man.
+People do not fight with each other, countries do not go to war against each other, no longer is there carnage and the blood that flows from carnage; all lands are filled with joy, and everywhere teems with warmth between men.
 I move throughout the world, I enjoy from atop My throne, and I live among the stars.
 The angels offer unto Me new songs and new dances.
 No longer does their own fragility cause tears to run down their faces.
-No longer do I hear, before Me, the sound of the angels weeping, and no longer does anyone complain of hardship to Me.
+No longer do I hear, before Me, the sound of the angels weeping, and no longer does anyone confide their hardship to Me.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Words to the Entire Universe, Chapter 20

-When the people have all been made complete and all the nations of the earth become Christ’s kingdom, then it will be the time when the seven thunders peal.
+When God’s people have all been made complete and all the countries of the earth become Christ’s kingdom, that will be the time when the seven thunders peal.
 The current day is a stride toward that stage; the charge has been unleashed toward that day.
 This is God’s plan, and in the near future it will be realized.
-However, God has already accomplished everything that He has uttered.
-Thus, it is clear that the nations of earth are but castles in the sand, trembling as high tide nears: The last day is imminent, and the great red dragon will topple beneath God’s word.
-To ensure that His plan is carried out successfully, the angels of heaven have descended upon earth, doing their utmost to satisfy God.
-The incarnate God Himself has deployed to the field of battle to wage war against the enemy.
-Wherever the incarnation appears is a place from which the enemy is exterminated.
-China will be the first to be annihilated; it will be laid to waste by the hand of God.
-God will give absolutely no quarter there.
-Proof of the great red dragon’s progressive collapse can be seen in the continued maturation of the people; this is obvious and visible to anyone.
-The maturation of the people is a sign of the enemy’s demise.
+However, what God speaks of has all been accomplished by Him already.
+Thus, it is clear that the countries of earth are but castles in the sand, on the verge of crumbling—the last day is imminent, and the great red dragon will topple beneath God’s word.
+To ensure that God’s plan is completely successful, the angels have descended into the human world and begun to do their utmost to satisfy God, and the incarnate God is Himself present at the field of battle to wage war against the enemy.
+Where the incarnation is, that is where the enemy is exterminated.
+China will be the first to be destroyed; it will be annihilated by the hand of God.
+God will give it absolutely no quarter.
+As God’s people grow more mature, it proves that the great red dragon is collapsing further; this is clearly visible to man.
+The maturation of God’s people is the augury of the enemy’s demise.
 This is a bit of an explanation of what is meant by “compete.”

-When the nations and the peoples of the world all return before My throne, I will then take all the bounty of heaven and confer it upon the human world, so that, thanks to Me, that world will brim with matchless bounty.
-But so long as the old world continues to exist, I will hurl forth My rage upon its nations, openly promulgate My administrative decrees throughout the universe, and visit chastisement upon whosoever violates them:
+When each country and each of My chosen people returns before My throne, I will therewith grant all the bounty of heaven to the human world, so that, thanks to Me, that world will brim with matchless bounty.
+While the old world exists, I will hurl forth My wrath upon each country and promulgate the administrative decrees that are made public to the whole universe, and whoever violates them shall be chastised:

-As I turn My face to the universe to speak, all mankind hears My voice, and thereupon sees all the works I have wrought throughout the universe.
-Those who set themselves against My will, that is to say, who oppose Me with the deeds of man, will fall under My chastisement.
-I will take the multitudinous stars in the heavens and make them anew and, thanks to Me, the sun and the moon will be renewed—the skies will no longer be as they were and the myriad things on the earth will be renewed.
-All will become complete through My words.
-The many nations within the universe will be partitioned afresh and replaced by My kingdom, so that the nations upon the earth will disappear forever and all will become a kingdom that worships Me; all the nations of the earth will be destroyed and cease to exist.
-Of the human beings within the universe, all those belonging to the devil will be exterminated, and all who worship Satan will be laid low by My burning fire—that is, except for those now within the stream, all will be turned to ashes.
-When I chastise the many peoples, those in the religious world will, to varying extents, return to My kingdom, conquered by My works, because they will have seen the advent of the Holy One riding on a white cloud.
-All people will be separated according to their own kind, and will receive chastisements commensurate with their actions.
-All those who have stood against Me will perish; as for those whose deeds on earth have not involved Me, they will, because of how they have acquitted themselves, continue to exist on the earth under the governance of My sons and My people.
-I will reveal Myself to the myriad peoples and the myriad nations, and with My own voice, I will sound forth upon the earth, proclaiming the completion of My great work for all mankind to see with their own eyes.
+When I speak to the whole universe, all people hear My voice, that is, all people see all the deeds I have carried out throughout the universe.
+Those who go against My intentions, that is to say, who oppose Me with the deeds of man, will fall down amid My chastisement.
+I will renew the multitudinous stars in the heavens; thanks to Me, the sun and the moon will be renewed, the skies no longer being as they were; and all things on the earth will be renewed—this will all be accomplished because of My words.
+All the countries within the universe will be partitioned afresh and be replaced by My kingdom, so that the countries upon the earth will disappear forever, and there will only be the kingdom that worships Me; all the countries of the earth will be destroyed and cease to exist.
+Of the human beings within the universe, all those who are of devils will be annihilated.
+All who worship Satan will fall down amid My burning fire—that is, except for those now within the stream, all will be turned to ashes.
+When I chastise each people, religious communities will, to varying extents, return to My kingdom, and be conquered through My deeds, because they will have seen that “the Holy One riding on a white cloud” has already arrived.
+All people will be sorted according to their kind, and will receive various chastisements commensurate with their actions; all those who have resisted Me will perish, and as for those whose deeds on earth have not involved Me, they will, because of how they have behaved, continue to exist on the earth under the governance of My sons and My people.
+I will appear to the myriad countries and myriad peoples, and I will express My own voice on earth, proclaiming the completion of My great work, allowing all people to see this with their own eyes.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Words to the Entire Universe, Chapter 26